Snowysoft/Solution_c-/README.md

 1. Socket Creation and Connection: Three TCP socket connections are established to ports 4001, 4002, and 4003 on localhost.

-2. A timer is set up using `timerfd_create´, and it is configured to trigger every 100 milliseconds.
+2. A timer is set up using timerfd_create, and it is configured to trigger every 100 milliseconds.
 This timer drives the data collection loop.

 3. The core of the program is a loop that repeatedly checks for activity on the sockets and the timer using select.